SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_ssi_master/readme.md

 - This example demonstrates SSI transfer (that is, full-duplex communication) and SSI send/SSI receive (that is, half-duplex communication).
 - Various parameters like SSI clock mode, Bit-width, Manual cs pin, and SSI baud rate can be configured using the UC.
 Also, Primary or Secondary or ULP Primary DMA can be configured using UC.
-- The `sl_si91x_ssi_config.h` file contains the control configurations and `sl_si91x_ssi_common_config.h` contains DMA configuration selection.
+- The [`sl_si91x_ssi_config.h`](https://github.com/SiliconLabs/wiseconnect/blob/master/components/device/silabs/si91x/mcu/drivers/unified_api/config/sl_si91x_ssi_config.h) file contains the control configurations and [`sl_si91x_ssi_common_config.h`](https://github.com/SiliconLabs/wiseconnect/blob/master/components/device/silabs/si91x/mcu/drivers/unified_api/config/sl_si91x_ssi_common_config.h) contains DMA configuration selection.
 - In the example code, first the output buffer is filled with some data which is transferred to the slave.
-- The firmware version of API is fetched using \ref sl_si91x_ssi_get_version which includes release version, major version and minor version \ref sl_ssi_version_t.
+- The firmware version of API is fetched using [sl_si91x_ssi_get_version](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ssi#sl-si91x-ssi-get-version) which includes release version, major version and minor version [sl_ssi_version_t](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ssi#sl-ssi-version-t).
-- A static function is called to fill in the \ref sl_ssi_clock_config_t structure, which is passed in \ref sl_si91x_ssi_configure_clock API to configure the clock.
+- A static function is called to fill in the [sl_ssi_clock_config_t](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ssi#sl-ssi-clock-config-t) structure, which is passed in [sl_si91x_ssi_configure_clock](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ssi#sl-si91x-ssi-configure-clock) API to configure the clock.
-- \ref sl_si91x_ssi_init is used to initialize the peripheral, that includes pin configuration and it powers up the module.
+- [sl_si91x_ssi_init](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ssi#sl-si91x-ssi-init) is used to initialize the peripheral, that includes pin configuration and it powers up the module.
-- SSI instance must be passed in init to get the instance handle \ref sl_ssi_instance_t, which is used in other APIs.
+- SSI instance must be passed in init to get the instance handle [sl_ssi_instance_t](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ssi#sl-ssi-instance-t), which is used in other APIs.
-- After initialization \ref sl_si91x_ssi_configure_power_mode is called to set the power mode \ref sl_ssi_power_state_t.
+- After initialization [sl_si91x_ssi_configure_power_mode](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ssi#sl-si91x-ssi-configure-power-mode) is called to set the power mode [sl_ssi_power_state_t](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ssi#sl-ssi-power-state-t).
-- All the necessary parameters are configured using \ref sl_si91x_ssi_set_configuration API.
-It expects a structure with required parameters \ref sl_ssi_control_config_t.
+- All the necessary parameters are configured using [sl_si91x_ssi_set_configuration](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ssi#sl-si91x-ssi-set-configuration) API.
+It expects a structure with required parameters [sl_ssi_control_config_t](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ssi#sl-ssi-control-config-t).
-- After configuration, a callback register API is called to register the callback at the time of events \ref sl_si91x_ssi_register_event_callback.
+- After configuration, a callback register API is called to register the callback at the time of events [sl_si91x_ssi_register_event_callback](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ssi#sl-si91x-ssi-register-event-callback).
-- The State machine code is implemented for transfer, send and receive data, the current mode is determined by ssi_mode_enum_t which is declared in `ulp_ssi_master_example.c` file.
+- The State machine code is implemented for transfer, send and receive data, the current mode is determined by ssi_mode_enum_t which is declared in [`ulp_ssi_master_example.c`](https://github.com/SiliconLabs/wiseconnect/blob/master/examples/si91x_soc/peripheral/sl_si91x_ulp_ssi_master/ulp_ssi_master_example.c) file.
 - According to the macro which is enabled, the example code executes the transfer of data:

 - If the **ULP_SSI_MASTER_TRANSFER** macro is enabled, it will transfer the data (send and receive data) in full-duplex mode.

-  - The current_mode enum is set to ULP_SSI_MASTER_TRANSFER_DATA and calls the \ref sl_si91x_ssi_transfer_data API which expects data_out, data_in and number of data bytes to be transferred for sending and receiving data simultaneously (full duplex).
+  - The current_mode enum is set to ULP_SSI_MASTER_TRANSFER_DATA and calls the [sl_si91x_ssi_transfer_data](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ssi#sl-si91x-ssi-transfer-data) API which expects data_out, data_in and number of data bytes to be transferred for sending and receiving data simultaneously (full duplex).
   - This test can also be performed in loopback state (connect MISO and MOSI pins).
   - The example code waits until the transfer is completed.
 When the transfer complete event is generated, it compares the sent and received data.
   - The result is printed on the console.